United States involvement in regime change in Latin America: Cuba

 During the late 1800s, the U.S. sought to expand its economic interests by developing an economy overseas.
-This sentiment helped expand support for the Spanish-American War and Cuban liberation despite the U.S. previously establishing itself as anti-independence and revolution.
+This sentiment helped expand support for the Spanish–American War and Cuban liberation despite the U.S. previously establishing itself as anti-independence and revolution.
 America's victory in the war ended Spanish rule over Cuba, but promptly replaced it with American military occupation of the island from 1898–1902.

 After the end of the military occupation in 1902, the U.S. continued to exert significant influence over Cuba with policies like the Platt Amendment.
 In subsequent years American forces regularly invaded and intervened in Cuba, with the U.S. military occupying Cuba again from 1906–1909, and U.S. marines being sent to Cuba from 1917 to 1922 to protect American-owned sugar plantations.
 The United States also supported Cuban dictator Fulgencio Batista as his policies benefited American business interests.

 After the Cuban Revolution and Fidel Castro's rise to power, American relations with Cuba became increasingly hostile.
 American forces trained, supplied, and supported the Cuban exiles who attempted to overthrow Castro in the Bay of Pigs Invasion of 1961, but the invasion was defeated and Castro retained control.
 In subsequent decades, American intelligence operatives made numerous attempts to assassinate Castro, but these ultimately failed as well.
+During the 2026 Cuban crisis, the United States federal government stated that the decision to significantly tighten the American embargo against Cuba is intended to force regime change by the end of the year.